 1The number of decks

-The majority of blackjack variations have been developed by simply adding a few small changes to the set of rules explained above.
-Any variation of these standard rules results in a slightly different game and an increase or reduction in the house edge.
-One of the most important rule variations include the number of decks of in use – blackjack could be played with anything from 1 to 8 decks and the more decks are in play, the worse the odds for winning will be.
-The difference in the house edge between single and 8-deck games could reach 0.45%.
+The majority of blackjack variations have been created by making small changes to the standard rules described above.
+Any deviation results in a slightly different game and either increases or decreases the house edge.
+One of the most important variations concerns the number of decks in use – blackjack can be played with anywhere from 1 to 8 decks, and the more decks in play, the worse the player’s odds.
+The difference in the house edge between single-deck and 8-deck games can reach 0.45%.

 2The Soft 17 rule

-The next rule that varies across casinos and even from table to table in the same casino is the Soft 17 rule.
+Another rule that varies across casinos, and even from table to table in the same venue, is the Soft 17 rule.
 In many games, the dealer must Hit on Soft 17 rather than Stand.
-This rule alone increases the house edge by around 0.20%.
+This single rule increases the house edge by about 0.20%.

 3The payout for a blackjack

-Another aspect of the standard game of blackjack that is often changed is the payout for a blackjack.
-An increasing number of casinos are now offering less for player blackjack, which adds 1.40% to 2.30% to the house edge for games paying 6:5 and 1:1, respectively.
+Another frequently altered aspect of standard blackjack is the payout for a blackjack.
+An increasing number of casinos now pay less for player blackjacks, which adds between 1.40% and 2.30% to the house edge for games paying 6:5 and 1:1, respectively.

 4Resplit and Doubling

-It is also important to be able to Resplit a few times per round.
-Some blackjack variations allow hands to be Split just once, whereas a liberal, quite rare rule permits Aces to be resplit, as well.
-Certain games restrict players’ option to Double – some do not allow Doubling on split hands, while other variations allow Doubling only on hard totals of 9, 10 or 11.
+Being able to Resplit several times per round is also important.
+Some blackjack variations allow hands to be split only once, whereas a more liberal (and quite rare) rule also permits resplitting Aces.
+Certain games restrict the option to Double – some do not allow Doubling on split hands, while others permit it only on hard totals of 9, 10, or 11.

 5The hole card

-Many blackjack variations, including those played across Europe, do not feature a hole card and instead, the dealer draws a second card once players have acted.
-Usually, this suggests worse odds for the player – a dealer blackjack would, in this case, win the round and the player would lose the original stake plus any additional bets for Splitting or Doubling.
-For this reason, games with the Original Bets Only rule are more favorable to the player – in them, the player loses only the mandatory bet against a dealer blackjack, whereas all other bets are pushed.
+Many blackjack variations, including those played across Europe, do not feature a hole card; instead, the dealer draws a second card only after the players have acted.
+Usually, this means worse odds for the player – a dealer blackjack would, in that case, win the round, causing the player to lose the original stake plus any additional bets for Splitting or Doubling.
+For this reason, games with the Original Bets Only rule are more favorable to the player – the player loses only the mandatory bet against a dealer blackjack, while all other wagers are pushed.

 - Multi Hand Blackjack